camchenry/camchenry-remix/posts/typescript-union-vs-enum.md

 ---
-title: "The Difference Between TypeScript Unions and Enums"
+title: "The Difference Between TypeScript Unions, Enums, and Objects"
-summary: "TODO: Summary"
+summary: "In this guide, we'll examine when you might want to use a union, enum, or object and the relative strengths and weaknesses of each feature, and see why unions and objects should be the backbone of most TypeScript projects."
-publishedAt: "9999-01-01"
+publishedAt: "2022-04-30"
 tags:
   - typescript
 type: "guide"
 published: false
 ---

+When you first encounter unions and enums in TypeScript, you might wonder what the difference is between them.
+At first glance, they are very similar, but in fact they are quite different.
+The situation becomes even more complicated when we consider "constant objects" which are essentially another way to implement an enumeration.

-Unions and enums seem very similar, and in fact they accomplish the same ideas.
-In this article we'll look at how they are the same, how they are different, and when you might use each of them.
-They are not opposed to each other, they can be used together.
+In this article we'll look at their similarities and differences, and when you might want to use each of them.

 ## What are TypeScript unions?